 The Loft is a huge room with a private rooftop lap pool to splash around in.
 You also get impressive views of the city skyline; it’s really romantic.
 We loved our Luxe Crib room with its dressing room, plush sofas and palatial courtyard bathroom; the jewel in the crown, it had twin rain showers and a Jacuzzi plunge tub.
 We were also smitten with the Luxe Sarangs’ added treats: a private patio, direct access to the swimming pool, and kitchenettes (in which the hotel’s chef will happily whip up a meal for you).
 Cribs are the smallest rooms, but even these have kingsize beds so high you almost need a ladder to climb into them.

 Breakfast was an event, mixing Malaysian dishes with international favourites, and served either by the pool or in-room - and no time limit.
 The bar groaned with an array of cakes and bread, plates of fresh fruit, porridge, cold meats and cheeses.
 The ‘traditional toaster’, a grill over burning charcoal, made a fun addition.
 We also chose pancakes and roti canai from the a la carte menu.

-For a change of scene, take Villa Samadhi’s complimentary shuttle to one of the hotel’s four sister restaurants.
-We tried Tamarind Spring, hidden a 15-minute drive away in the jungle.
+For a change of scene, take Villa Samadhi’s complimentary shuttle to one of the hotel’s three sister restaurants.
+We tried Tamarind Springs, hidden a 15-minute drive away in the jungle.
 Here we feasted on traditional East Asian ‘spicy steamboats’ (hot pot stews).
 First, a tom yum broth, then a laksa.
 Cooked bespoke, we opted to add mussels, scallops, wagu beef, prawns and clams, along with noodles and an assortment of vegetables - delicious.

 - Coffee / tea making